 - ECO2408, a one-semester course in Econometrics

 - Five one-semester elective courses.
-These courses may be selected from our current courses or may be graduate courses with strong economic content offered by another unit.
-At most two courses offered by other units can be counted toward the five elective courses requirement, and these courses must be approved by the Associate Chair, Graduate Studies.
-Units that may offer courses that we approve include the math department, statistics department, and Rotman School of Management.
+These courses may be selected from our current courses or may be graduate courses offered by another unit provided they make a strong contribution to the student's economic training.
+At most two courses offered by other units can be counted toward the five elective course requirement, and these courses must be approved by the Associate Chair, Graduate Studies.
+Units that offer courses that we may approve include the math department, the statistics department, and the Rotman School of Management.

-Students who plan to enter the PhD program are required to apply for admission along with all other applicants.
-(Direct entry into our PhD program with an undergraduate degree is not possible.)
-If an MA student is offered admission into our PhD program, PhD core courses successfully completed as part of the program are credited towards the PhD.
+MA students who seek to enter the PhD program are required to apply for admission along with all other applicants.
+If an MA student is offered admission into our PhD program, PhD core courses successfully completed as part of the program are credited toward the PhD core course requirements.

 Students in the MA program are not eligible for University of Toronto fellowship support.
 However, most admitted MA students are offered some funding, with the amount determined on a competitive/merit basis.
-Funding offered to MA students comes from multiple sources and might include: Teaching Assistantships, summer Research Assistantships, Admission or other awards.
+Funding offered to MA students comes from multiple sources and might include Teaching Assistantships, Graduate Admission Awards, or other awards.
 The funding package offered to a student may change if the student receives a major external scholarship (like an OGS or SSHRC scholarship).
 Students may lose their funding if they fail to maintain good standing in the program.